Contact Center Solutions Featured Article

 Executives Know Big Data has Big Value; But Finding People to Leverage it is a Challenge

 Big data isn’t really about data that’s so big.
-That’s one of the findings of a new study by NewVantage Partners, which surveyed C-level executives and IT leaders at large corporations and government organizations such as JP Morgan, Freddie Mac, General Electric, Aetna, Time Warner (News - Alert) Cable and the Department of Defense, among many others.
+That’s one of the findings of a new study by NewVantage Partners, which surveyed C-level executives and IT leaders at large corporations and government organizations such as JP Morgan, Freddie Mac, General Electric, Aetna, Time Warner Cable and the Department of Defense, among many others.
 The survey found that big data is actually about variety, not volume.

 “The most important goal and potential reward of Big Data initiatives is the ability to analyze diverse data sources and new data types, not managing very large data sets,” noted the NewVantage report.